MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ![Process Scene Object](images/process-scene-object.png)

-The `Process Scene Object` generates a hidden unique id which identifies the object internally in the VR Builder process.
+The `Process Scene Object` generates a hidden object ID which identifies the object internally in the VR Builder process.

 In addition, it is possible to associate an arbitrary number of groups to every scene object.
-Groups can be used in behaviors and conditions to interact with unspecified objects with a certain group rather than an object with a specific unique id.
+Groups can be used in behaviors and conditions to interact with unspecified objects with a certain group rather than an object with a specific object ID.

 You can select and add an existing group from the list, or create and add directly a new group.
 You can remove a group from an object by clicking the X button next to it.
 Groups are stored on a per-project basis and can be created, edited or deleted from `Project Settings > VR Builder > Scene Object Groups`.